Skip to main content

 This course is designed to give you a thorough knowledge of the economics of banking and finance.

 Your banking and finance degree consists of compulsory and optional modules.
-In the final year students can furthermore choose whether to write a dissertation or take additional modules instead.
-The optional dissertation project is a year-long project students write under close supervision by a dedicated academic supervisor in one-on-one meetings.
+In the final year, you can choose whether to write a dissertation or take additional modules instead.
+The optional dissertation project is a year-long project that you'll write under close supervision by a dedicated academic supervisor in one-on-one meetings.

 Compulsory